graphpaperpress/Sell-Media/readme.txt

 = 1.6.1 =

-* Bug: Updated paypal arguments for buyer download email
+* Bug: Updated PayPal arguments for buyer download email
 * Bug: Fixing issue were cart was not emptied
 * Bug: New users are sent an automated WordPress email when registering